ucsd-ccbb/MPN_atlas_methods/RNA Editing Analysis.md

 			| uniq \
 			> $workspace/"$sample"_alu_rnaedit_sites.txt

-		# TODO: Ask Adam where these are used
 		# capture in VCF format those SNPiR-filtered variants that are
 		# in known Alu elements AND at known rna-editing sites
 		awk '{OFS="\t";print $1,$2,$2}' $workspace/"$sample"_alu_rnaedit_sites.txt | \